 - Apply to Pitt—Follow the instructions and submit your application.

 - File Your FAFSA—Complete the Free Application for Federal Student Aid.
-View a video tutorial on seven easy steps to completing the FAFSA.
+View video tutorials on seven easy steps to completing the FAFSA and 2015-16 IRS Data Retrieval.

 - Find Scholarships—While you will be automatically reviewed for Pitt merit-based scholarships, you can go to fastweb.com and CollegeBoard.com to search for external scholarships relevant to your background and interests.
 Note each has its own requirements and deadlines.